- About Us

 - Community Education

-Often the calls are urgent, as out of those 200 requests for information, more than 10% are relating to seniors who are currently homeless or at risk of becoming homeless.
+Often the calls are urgent, more than 10% are relating to seniors who are currently homeless or at risk of becoming homeless.
 Finding appropriate housing takes time and there are no emergency shelters specifically for older adults.

-Our experienced team of intake and outreach workers are involved in supporting older adults with housing issues throughout the Greater Vancouver region, except in the Downtown Eastside.
+Our experienced team of intake and outreach workers are involved in supporting older adults (60+) with housing issues throughout the Greater Vancouver region, excluding the Downtown Eastside.

 Each older adult's situation is assessed on an individual basis.
 An outreach worker meets with the older adult either at the Seniors Services office or, if the adult is unable to come to the office, in their current home.
-In each instance the outreach worker works one on one with the older adult to ensure the older adult has access to safe housing.
-This one on one approach also allows the outreach workers to find out if the adult has any health, income, or other concerns.
+In each situation the outreach worker meets one on one with the older adult to ensure the older adult has access to safe housing.
+This one on one approach also allows the outreach workers to find out if the adult has health, finance, or other concerns.

 How do older adults end up homeless?
 A minor stroke can go unnoticed, but result in an older adult forgetting to pay their rent or file their taxes.
 This can lead to eviction or the loss of income tax related benefits.
 The outreach workers make referrals to solve these problems.
 If caught in time, homelessness can sometimes be prevented.
 Outreach services include a comprehensive assessment of an individuals housing situation.
-This includes looking at the individuals current housing situation, health issues, income issues.
+This includes looking at the individuals current housing situation, health issues and financial concerns.